Nangawooka Flora Reserve

 After receiving a Local Government Assistance Fund Grant of $500 in 1982, plans for the Flora Reserve were presented to the District Council of Victor Harbor.
 Permission granted, site work was undertaken. with Council assistance.

-In May 1983 after good rain, a large group of South Coast Field Naturalists led by Don Overall, and a smaller group of Zontians and partners led by Margaret Stephens prepared the ground and planted over 200 native trees and shrubs.
+In May 1983 after good rain, a large group of South Coast Field Naturalists led by the late Don Overall, and a smaller group of Zontians and partners led by Margaret Stephens prepared the ground and planted over 200 native trees and shrubs.

 It was a proud moment for the Zonta Club of Fleurieu Peninsula, and a tribute to the hard work of the participants when it was presented with a Certificate from Premier Mr John Bannon for being selected as a finalist in the Community Service Project Awards, for the establishment of Nangawooka Flora Reserve.